 Are you a restaurant owner or manager?
 Write down the following number for Ball Toilet & Septic Services: 716-823-3606.
 Our Blasdell company is trusted by clients throughout New York.
 We’ll work quickly and efficiently to pump the grease from your commercial grease trap of any size.

 Don’t let a clog or backup lead to an expensive repair job!
 We’ll keep your traps clean and clear.
 Contact us to learn more about our prices and policies.

-At Ball Toilet & Septic Services in Blasdell, New York, we recommend frequent pumping of your restaurant’s grease trap.
+At Ball Toilet & Septic Services in Blasdell & Buffalo, New York, we recommend frequent pumping of your restaurant’s grease trap.
 Regular pumping will:

 Grease traps or interceptors are passive devices required by municipalities to stop grease, fat, oil, wax or debris from entering the city's sanitary sewer system.
 Such materials cause blockages in the system, which cause backups and overflows.
 Traps and interceptors are designed to separate greasy materials from wastewater so that they can be removed before they enter the sewer system.
 All restaurants, caterers, school cafeterias and other commercial cooking facilities must avoid discharging grease into the municipal sewer system.
 Grease interceptors must receive wastewater from all contributory sources, such as pot sinks, dishwashers, floor drains and mat washing area drains before draining to the sanitary sewer system.